Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 9. Work with a children’s editor

-If you’ve gotten feedback from a child, self-edited extensively, and still feel your children’s book isn’t quite there, consider hiring a professional children’s editor.
-Their experience will both improve your storytelling and ensure that your book is ready for the market.
+Indeed, if you’ve gotten feedback from a child, self-edited extensively, and still feel your children’s book isn’t quite there, consider hiring a professional children’s editor.
+Their experience will both improve your storytelling and ensure your book has strong sales potential.

 There are two types of children’s book editors you may be looking for:

-Developmental editors.
-These editors will look at your story’s backbone, from characters and settings, to story plot and concept, and make sure it’s solid and ready for the market.
-They will also comment on whether you used rhyme and repetition wisely, if you need to change the time frame or point-of-view, and suggest other potential improvements.
+• Developmental editors.
+These editors will look at your story’s backbone, from concept to characters to plot, and make sure your book is a) market-appropriate and b) ready for line/copy editing (the next step in this process).
+They may also comment on overarching style or tone of voice, if you need to change the time frame or point of view, and any other “big picture” improvements.

-Copy editors.
-The copy editor will correct your typos, spelling, and grammar, assess your choice of words, and make comments to ensure your text is perfectly polished.
+• Copy editors.
+The copy editor will correct your typos, spelling, and grammar, assess specific word choices, and ensure your text is perfectly polished.

 Read our post on children’s book costs to find out the average price for each service.
-If you’re self-publishing, you’ll want to put part of your budget aside for one more thing: hiring a skilled illustrator to bring your words to life.
+That said, if you’re self-publishing, you should set most of your budget aside for one thing: hiring an illustrator to bring your world to life.

 10. Hire an illustrator

-If instead you’re planning to publish your picture book yourself, you’ll have to find your very own Quentin Black.
-We wrote an in-depth guide on how to hire a children’s book illustrator, but one of the most important points is to determine your ideal illustration style.
+If you’re planning to publish your picture book yourself, you’ll have to find your very own artist.
+We’ve written an in-depth guide on how to hire a children’s book illustrator — but one of the most important first steps is to articulate your ideal illustration style.

 Identify the visual style for your book

-What style best captures the mood and world of your story?
-Perhaps your book is for very young readers, who will enjoy bright, bold, and graphic illustrations.
-Perhaps you’re aiming at a slightly older audience, who’ll appreciate whimsical characters and a more muted color palette.
+What style will best capture the mood and world of your story?
+Perhaps your book is for very young readers who will enjoy bright, bold, and graphic illustrations.
+Or maybe you’re targeting a slightly older audience, who’ll appreciate whimsical characters but a more muted color palette.

 Various illustration styles of humans in picture books

-From top left moving right: artwork by Penny Weber, Laura Watson, Andy Catling, Francesca Filomena, Nicholas Child, and Katie Risor.
+Illustrations by Penny Weber, Laura Watson, Andy Catling, Francesca Filomena, Nicholas Child, and Katie Risor

-To hire your ideal professional, gather a range of references, so you have ample inspiration and “mentor texts” to refer back to.
-Browse through your favorite kids’ books, or the portfolios of some professionals, and identify what you like and don’t like.
-This post on 30 children’s book illustrators will be a helpful jumping-off point.
+You should also gather a range of references, so you have ample inspiration and “mentor texts” to refer back to.
+Browse through your favorite kids’ books, or a gallery of children’s book covers and illustrations, and pick out what you like.
+This post on 30 children’s book illustrators may be a helpful jumping-off point.

 While some artists might welcome a challenge, the best way to guarantee good results is to find an artist whose style already matches your vision — rather than asking them to fit a square peg into a round hole.